meta-llama/llama-stack/docs/getting_started.md

 Running the command above will allow you to fill in the configuration to build your Llama Stack distribution, you will see the following outputs.

 ```
-> Enter an unique name for identifying your Llama Stack build distribution (e.g. my-local-stack): my-local-llama-stack
+> Enter an unique name for identifying your Llama Stack build distribution (e.g. my-local-stack): 8b-instruct
 > Enter the image type you want your distribution to be built with (docker or conda): conda

  Llama Stack is composed of several APIs working together.
 Let's configure the providers (implementations) you want to use for these APIs.